fjp/fjp.github.io/collections/_design-patterns/facade-pattern.md

 {: .notice}

 The Facade Pattern is used when you need to simplify and unify a large interface or complex set of interfaces.
-It alters an interface to simplify it and thereby hides all teh complexity of one or more classes behind a clean facade, hence its name.
+It alters an interface to simplify it and thereby hides all the complexity of one or more classes behind a clean facade, hence its name.
 A facade decouples a client from a complex subsystem and to implement it we compose the facade with its subsystem and use delegation to perform the work of the facade.
 For a complex subsystem it can be helpful to implement more than one facade.